Selective area epitaxy: Mask

 The mask used in SAE is usually amorphous dielectric such as SiO2 or SiN4 which is deposited on the semiconductor substrate.
 The patterns (holes) in the mask are fabricated using standard microfabrication techniques lithography and etching.
 Variety of lithography and etching techniques can be implemented to SAE mask fabrication.
 Suitable techniques depend on the pattern feature size and used materials.
 Electron beam lithography is widely used due to its nanometer resolution.
 The mask should withstand the high temperature growth conditions of semiconductors in order to limit the growth to the patterned holes in the mask.

 Selectivity

 Selectivity in SAE is used to express the growth on the mask.
-The selectivity of the growth is originated from the property that atoms doesn't favor sticking to the mask i.e. they have low sticking coefficient.
+The selectivity of the growth is originated from the property that atoms don't favor sticking to the mask i.e. they have low sticking coefficient.
 Sticking coefficient can be reduced by the choice of mask material, having lower material flow and having higher growth temperature.
 High selectivity i.e. no growth on the mask is desired.